Sheena Rijwani

 • ABM budget and resource allocation

-• Metrics and KPIs for result analysis
+• Metrics and KPIs for Result Analysis

 Carving out the framework before you jump onto the process will create a benchmark and return point if anyone feels stuck with the structure.
 You can convert this into an ABM strategy document for everyone to refer to during the process.